sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 **wall**

 This is an acronym for "[[communications-commands#^WRITEREF|write]] all," i.e., sending a message to all users at every terminal logged into the network.
-It is primarily a system administrator's tool, useful, for example, when warning everyone that the system will shortly go down due to a problem (see [[here-documents#^EX70|Example 19-1]]).
+It is primarily a system administrator's tool, useful, for example, when warning everyone that the system will shortly go down due to a problem (see [[Example 19-1|Example 19-1]]).

 ```bash
 bash$ wall System going down for maintenance in 5 minutes!